Insight / CRM costs

 That is where the cost starts to expand far beyond the base subscription.

-Where the cost actually comes from
+Where the real cost comes from

 Core CRM platform

-The base subscription, usually priced per user or tier, covering contacts, pipelines, and basic automation.
+The base subscription, usually priced per user or tier, covering contacts, pipelines and basic automation.

 User access

-As teams grow, more seats, permissions, and access levels are required, increasing the overall monthly cost.
+As teams grow, more seats, permissions and access levels are required, increasing the overall monthly cost.

 Integrations

 CRMs rarely operate alone.
-Email tools, marketing platforms, reporting systems, and third-party apps are often required.
+Email tools, marketing platforms, reporting systems and third-party apps are often required.

-Time spent configuring pipelines, reporting, automation, and workflows adds both cost and complexity.
+Time spent configuring pipelines, reporting, automation and workflows adds both cost and complexity.

 For a growing business, CRM cost often looks more like a combined system cost rather than a single software fee.

 At this level, the business is no longer paying for a CRM.
-It is paying for a system made up of multiple tools, multiple handoffs, and increasing operational overhead.
+It is paying for a system made up of multiple tools, multiple handoffs and increasing operational overhead.

 Where it starts to break